How does this company make money?

 What does this company depend on?

-The platform depends on primary dealer network connectivity for access to US Treasury and European government bond markets, DTCC settlement infrastructure for trade clearing, Thomson Reuters and Bloomberg terminal integration for price distribution, the Federal Reserve's FedWire system for US government securities settlement, and the European Central Bank's TARGET2-Securities platform for European government debt clearing.
+The platform cannot run without its primary dealer network connections for US Treasury and European government bond access, the DTCC for trade clearing, the Federal Reserve's FedWire system for settling US government securities, the European Central Bank's TARGET2-Securities platform for settling European government debt, and Thomson Reuters and Bloomberg terminals for distributing prices to buyers.

 Who depends on this company?